-On the other hand, patients with AS can show symptoms of separation anxiety due to their severe mental retardation.
+On the other hand, patients with AS can show symptoms of separation anxiety.
 For child patients who show separation anxiety at general anesthesia for outpatient surgery, securing an intravenous route after admitting the patients into the operating room accompanied by their parents and sedating them with inhalation anesthetics is desirable for reducing the children’s anxiety.

 Patients with this syndrome usually require general anesthesia for orthopedic surgery for the skeletal system dysfunction or even in a simple operation because they are uncooperative.
 AS may not be detected at birth or during infancy, and is revealed mainly after the age of four, when the characteristic behaviors and signs appear.